kody-abe/terraform/README.md

   kick in, so if you are expecting heavier load, it's better to specify a lower bound that is larger than 1;

-- `region` (optional, default = `"us-east-1"`) - AWS region where resources are
-  to be created.
+- `region` (required) - AWS region where resources are to be created.
 Remember it's a good practice to keep your storage and compute as close as possible;

 - `runs_table_name` (optional, `default = "geopoiesis-runs"`) - name of the
   DynamoDB table used to store Runs history.
 The only reason why you may want to